Wisdom Teeth Removal

 Our Grand Rapids dentist will work with you to determine the best course of action for your specific situation.

 A wisdom tooth extraction is a relatively routine procedure.
-Our Grand Rapids family dentist will numb the area in your mouth with a local anesthesia or sedation so you are asleep during the procedure.
+Our Grand Rapids family dentist will numb the area in your mouth with local anesthesia or sedation so you are asleep during the procedure.
 After your tooth (or teeth) is removed, you may be asked to bite down softly on a piece of gauze for 30 to 45 minutes after you leave the office to limit any bleeding that may occur.
 Patients may experience some pain and swelling which will normally subside after a few days.

 Dr. Ritzema DDS at Complete Health Dentistry strives to help patients achieve good oral and overall health through comprehensive dental treatments.
 To learn more about wisdom tooth removal treatments, call our dentist in Grand Rapids at (616) 458-7267.